Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 The first year of life is the key period in which speech sounds are laid down in the memory pathways of the brain.
 This is the time to introduce a second language and to expose your baby to variety of language based sounds.
 Talk, sing and read to your baby as often as you can.
 Not only does he enjoy the time you are sharing with him, his brain is busily laying down the pathways that provide the foundations for later speech and language development.

 Ridiculous rhymes that babies love!

 Movement is an important part of speech development, so tap on your baby’s body, wriggle fingers and toes, move body parts up and down, or dance around the room while you recite these poems, sing these songs and play these baby games.
-You will find hundreds more delightful baby songs, baby activities and games in our free online BabyROO video series here: Active Babies Smart Kids
+You will find hundreds more delightful baby songs, baby activities and games in our online baby classes here: Active Babies Smart Kids

 I hear thunder

 Pitter patter raindrops

 A leopard has lots of spots